 Complaints and enquiries from members of the public will be assessed and priority given to situations representing immediate or urgent public health risks.
-In some circumstances it will be appropriate to follow the matter up at the next routine inspection.
+In some circumstances it will be appropriate to follow the matter up at the next routine inspection or not at all.